California Pops Orchestra Board of Directors

 Broadway Tony Award recipient dedicated to preserving Music Education in the California schools.
 Known for her performances on Broadway and San Francisco stages of Hello Dolly, Gentlemen Prefer Blonds, Thoroughly Modern Millie and much more.
 Appears in the cinema and a favorite television star.
 A total entertainer and promoter of popular music and education.

 Executive Director: Alicia Wilmunder, CPP.

 Responsible for the Pop's business and financial activities including budgets and accounting, contracts, insurance, financial reporting, tax filing and website.
 A business and accounting professional, specialist in payroll and accounting systems implementation.
 Alicia manages talent recruiting, the music librarian, graphics and website.
 She was awarded for her accounting center development.
-She graduated in cello performance from UOP.
+She graduated in cello performance from the Conservatory of Music, UOP.
 Her performance highlights include recording with Tony Bennett & KD Lang, the Rostropovich Master Class, Beverly Sills, Denis de Coteau, at San Francisco's Davies Symphony Hall and at Stanford University with conductors Gregory Wait and Steve Sano.

 Julian Brown Concert Master

 Concert Master of the California Pops Orchestra.
 His beautiful solos include the Love Theme from Cinema Paradiso by Ennio Morricone, Monti's Czardas, Astor Piazzolla's Oblivion and Libertango, and the famous movie theme from Schindler's List.